Ikuewumi/obsidian/MedCross.md

 - [ ]   docs for the features of the app

 features to build on top of an actual cross
-- [ ]  add categories to the crosswords
+- [x]  add categories to the crosswords
-- [ ]   allow users to favorite crosswords
+- [x]   allow users to favorite crosswords
 - [x]   have a mode to ask the crossword as german questions.
-- [ ]   save crossword to device - downloads
-- [ ]   filter for the all crosswords page
-- [ ]   implement a coins system for buying the answer to a word while playing the game
-- [ ]   make a progressive web app that has some offline functionality

 Optional Features
 -  [ ]   leaderboard for points? most likely not, too complicated, cause I want to keep all of the user data on-device; no persistent DB